MIT-LCP/citation-tracker/README.md

 The goal is to create a reusable tool for tracking use of LCP resources in research papers. e.g. So we can answer the questions, "which research papers were carried out with the use of MIMIC" and "which research papers were carried out with the use of the eICU Collaborative Research Database"?

+## Best Search String Found

+(mimic-ii OR mimic-iii OR mimicii OR mimiciii OR mimic-2 OR mimic-3 OR mimic2 OR mimic3) AND (physionet OR icu OR “intensive care” OR “critical care”)

 ## Python Requirements